-Online Pilates Course: Day 8
+Online Pilates Course: Series 2 Episode 3

 This is the final day introducing Pre-Pilates Foundations, but as we dig deeper into Pilates exercises proper, we won’t ever be leaving the Foundations behind because they can and do teach us so much about how both our bodies work and how Pilates works as a system of exercises!
 A great example of this is the “Pelvic Clock” – it’s an exercise that requires such great control that it’s not really suitable for beginners – you would just get frustrated as hell trying to practice it and repeated failures would be counterproductive!

 In this lesson, we start of with the Pilates exercise: The One Hundred.
 It’s the first exercises in the traditional mat exercise repertoire and is designed to be a warm up: it focuses on the big mover muscles and breathing!
 Other Pilates exercises that we meet today are: the Single Leg Kicks, the Side Leg Kicks on our fronts and sides respectively.

 The remaining exercises are a miscellaneous collection of preparatory exercises: Alan Herdman’s Roll Over prep, Rocking prep, Side Leg Lifts and Knees Off with Sternum Drops; stretches: Child’s Pose and the Piriformis Stretch and “addons”: Beats.